 Of all the martial arts in the world, most people would agree that Brazillian Jiu-Jitsu is the hardest one to master.

-The techniques are highly physical, with ground fighting and grappling are common.
+The techniques are highly physical, with ground fighting and grappling being common.

 Many performers of other martial arts can even find themselves powerless when they enter the BJJ mat.

 You need at least two years just to upgrade your Yellow Belt to the Blue Belt.

 Eight years is the minimum to take your first degree Black Belt.
 The highest rank in BJJ is the ninth degree Red Belt, which can take about 48 years after the Black Belt to obtain.